 Keep up your good work.
 You are a beacon of hope for best practices to triumph in this fast-paced, standards-driven culture teachers and parents are navigating!”

 Amanda, it was a true pleasure to meet you and hear your inspiring words in person.
 Thank you for backing your words with research.
 The research base will make the conversations about DAP much easier and more valid.
 There was truly a buzz about the conference both times that you spoke, and we are so very grateful that you shared your time with us!”

 It’s not just what you teach or how you teach, but it’s also knowing why you teach it.
 I’ll talk about how to go from a Pinterest-fueled information overload to a laser-focused pattern of intentional teaching.
 You’ll learn why intentional teaching is more effective, more responsive, and more enjoyable!

 Developmentally Appropriate Practice and Why We Don’t Push Kids Down the Stairs

 Based on my popular series on Developmentally Appropriate Practice that began with a post with the same title.
 This covers what the term DAP means and why it’s important.
 We’d take a look at why society is in such a rush, and why kids benefit from protected childhoods.
 Particularly useful for families and teachers who are getting pressure to meet more academic benchmarks with their preschoolers.

-Positive Guidance: The Basics
+Parenting with Positive Guidance: The Basics /

 Real discipline isn’t about gimmicks or short-term ploys.
 It’s about building relationships and internal controls, and having tools that work.
 I’ve worked extensively with both teacher groups and parent groups on the topic of positive guidance.
 I also have an ecourse and two ebooks (here and here) on the topic of positive guidance, which we can incorporate as part of your event’s resources.
 This can be a one night event or an on-going, in-depth training.